Elvis Presley: The Music & Movies 1961 to 1967

 Elvis Presley's recording of Blue Christmas (1964), written by Billy Hayes and Jay W. Johnson, went to #1 on the Billboard Christmas Chart that year.
 The song had been included on Elvis' Christmas Album (1957), but wasn't released as a single until 1964.
 Below, Elvis Presley sings his classic Christmas song, Blue Christmas, during his televised 1968 Comeback Special; he's joined by country singer Martina McBride.

 Elvis continued filming movies at the rate of 3 a year through the 1960's.
 The musical romantic comedy Girl Happy (1965) was the first of three Elvis Presley movies with Shelley Fabares as his love interest.
 Bing Crosby's son Gary Crosby had a role in the movie as a member of Presley's band, and actress Mary Ann Mobley also appeared in Girl Happy.
 Mobley would co-star with Elvis again in another movie that year, Harum Scarum (1965).
 Although Girl Happy is set in Fort Lauderdale, Florida, it was filmed in California at the MGM studios, with some beach scenes done on location elsewhere in California.
 Released in April 1965, the movie won recognition as one of the top musicals in 1965.
-The single Puppet on a String made it to #14 on the Hot 100 charts.
-Below, Elvis Presley singing Puppet on a String in a scene from Girl Happy.
+The film's single Puppet on a String made it to #14 on the Hot 100 charts.
+B

 When the IRS came after Elvis, Colonel Tom Parker arranged for him to star in the movie Tickle Me (1965) to pay his debts.
 Filmed in just 23 days, Tickle Me saw Elvis appearing as a rodeo star, and made much-needed money at the box office for both Presley and the studio when released in June 1965.